Taro: History

 One mythological version of Hawaiian ancestry cites the taro plant as an ancestor to Hawaiians.
 Legend joins two siblings of high and divine rank: Papahānaumoku ("Papa from whom lands are born", or Earth mother) and Wākea (Sky father).
 Together they create the islands of Hawaii and a beautiful woman, Hoʻohokukalani (The Heavenly one who made the stars).

 The story of kalo begins when Wakea and Papa conceived their daughter, Hoʻohokukalani.
 Daughter and father then conceived a child together named Hāloanakalaukapalili (Long stalk trembling), but it was stillborn.
 After the father and daughter buried the child near their house, a kalo plant grew over the grave:

 The second child born of Wākea and Hoʻohokukalani was named Hāloa after his older brother.
 The kalo of the earth was the sustenance for the young brother and became the principal food for successive generations.
 The Hawaiian word for family, ʻohana, is derived from ʻohā, the shoot that grows from the kalo corm.
 As young shoots grow from the corm of the kalo plant, so people, too, grow from their family.

+Niue

+The taro is one of the staple crop in Niue, and also exported to New Zealand, including a pink variety.